YesSeri/CheatsheetSocketIO/README.md

 ## Recieve

 Recieve like this.
-Test is the channel, and payload the info\('hey'\).
+Test is the event being emitted, and payload the info\('hey'\).
+You can think of the event being emitted as the the channel on which you recieve things.

 ```javascript
 socket.on('test', (payload) => {